UMKCnet Connectivity and Usage Guidelines

 3. Other network outages pertain to specific resources (e.g., a File Server, E-Mail Server, Media Server, Web Server, etc. or any other resource normally accessed via UMKCnet) not being available when needed.
 Most of these outages will be outside of the purview of the UMKCnet management team, but will be reported to the proper organizations as soon as possible.
 Notices of planned outages will be communicated by appropriate methods.
 The time to repair such outages is variable and beyond the control of the UMKCnet management team.
 A database of campus network resources will be maintained and network access verified.
 Some outages will be reported directly to the UMKCnet management team for possible corrective action.
 General access to some monitored links is available through the IS website.

 - Departments who operate their own servers, and whose

-users also contact the Call Center for assistance calls, should contact the
+users also contact the Technology Support Center for assistance calls, should contact the

-This will ensure that the Call Center can help field any questions related
+This will ensure that the Technology Support Center can help field any questions related

 to the departmental server outage.

 - This policy will be reviewed on a 3-year cycle unless a significant technology changes in a way that affects the applicability of this policy.